garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/responsive design.md

-design that works on many for factors
+- design that works on many for factors
+- Adapting Layout & visible content to form factor